Under the Bridge

 "Under the Bridge" is a song by the American rock band the Red Hot Chili Peppers and the eleventh track on their fifth studio album, Blood Sugar Sex Magik (1991).
-It was released in February 1992, in the United States, and March 10, 1992 in the United Kingdom by Warner Bros.
+It was released in February 1992 by Warner Bros.
 Records.
 The singer, Anthony Kiedis, wrote the lyrics while reflecting on loneliness and the struggles of being clean from drugs, and almost did not share it with the band.

 "Under the Bridge" was praised by critics and fans for its emotional weight.
-The song was a commercial success and the band's highest-charting single, peaking at number two on the Billboard Hot 100, number one on the Cash Box Top 100 and certified platinum.
+The song was a commercial success and the band's highest-charting single, peaking at number two on the Billboard Hot 100 and certified platinum.
 It was also a success in other countries, mostly charting within the top 10.
 Gus Van Sant directed the song's music video, which was filmed in Los Angeles.

 "Under the Bridge" helped the Red Hot Chili Peppers enter the mainstream.
 David Fricke of Rolling Stone said that the song "unexpectedly drop-kicked the band into the Top 10".
 The song has become an inspiration to other artists, and remains a seminal component of the alternative rock movement of the early-to-mid 1990s.
-In April 1998, the English girl group All Saints released a cover version that topped the UK Singles Chart for two weeks in May 1998.
+In 1998, the English girl group All Saints released a cover that topped the UK singles chart for two weeks.